IyadWalwil/IyadWalwil.github.io/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
   - Federated Learning
+  - Stochastic Optimization
   - Edge AI
+  - Computer Vision privacy
   - Vision Foundation Models
-  - Computer Vision privacy
-  - Optimization for Machine Learning

 # Education to show in About widget
 education: